-All TrustFactory online CA (Issuing CA) components are regularly synchronized with a Network Time Protocol (NTP) service.
+All TrustFactory Issuing CA (online CA) components are regularly synchronized with a Network Time Protocol (NTP) service.
 A dedicated authority, such as a timestamping authority, may be used to provide this trusted time.

 7 Certificate, CRL, and OCSP Profiles

 7.1 Certificate Profile